-- (a) Using a diagram, explain the impact of the use of artificial intelligence (AI) on a country's production possibility curve.
-[3] - (b) Extract 5 highlights that Singapore's outlook darkens for 2023 and 'warned that 2023 will be a tougher year for the global economy than 2022.' - Explain how 'rising global interest rates' in 2022 and 'one-third of the world economy (would) be in recession' is expected to affect Singapore's economic growth negatively in 2023.
-[5] - (c) (i) Extract 7 highlights that 'Singapore also needs to keep at the work of reducing income inequality and ensuring that wage gaps across society do not move too far apart.' - Comment on the effectiveness of 'increasing the Workfare Income Supplement' to reduce income inequality.
-[6] - (ii) Explain how inclusive growth could help improve the standard of living of a country.
-[4] - (d) With reference to Extract 7 and using a demand and supply diagram, explain one reason for the rising labour wages in 2021.
-[4] - (e) Extract 7 explains that wage increases are inevitable. - Using AD-AS analysis, discuss how rising wages outpacing productivity growth will negatively impact Singapore's economy.
-[8] - (f) Extract 8 highlights that 'Al is generally acknowledged to be an engine of productivity and growth.'
+- (a) Explain how a rise in productivity reduces the average costs of a firm.
+[2] - (b) Extract 5 highlights that Singapore's outlook darkens for 2023 and 'warned that 2023 will be a tougher year for the global economy than 2022.' - Explain how 'one-third of the world economy (would) be in recession' is expected to affect Singapore's economic growth negatively in 2023.
+[4] - (c) Explain how 'increasing the Workfare Income Supplement' has affected income inequality in 2023.
+[2] - (d) With reference to Extract 7 and using a demand and supply diagram, explain one reason for the rising labour wages in 2021.
+[4] - (e) Extract 7 explains that wage increases are inevitable. - Discuss the extent to which rising wages outpacing productivity growth will negatively impact Singapore's global competitiveness.
+[8] - (f) Extract 8 highlights that 'AI is generally acknowledged to be an engine of productivity and growth.'